josmar-crwdstffng/angular/aio/content/guide/dependency-injection.md

 # Dependency injection in Angular

-Dependencies are services or objects that a class needs to perform its function.
+Dependencies are services or objects that a class needs to perform the associated function.
 Dependency injection, or DI, is a design pattern in which a class requests dependencies from external sources rather than creating them.

-Angular's DI framework provides dependencies to a class upon instantiation.
+The DI framework in Angular provides dependencies to a class upon instantiation.
 Use Angular DI to increase flexibility and modularity in your applications.

 <div class="alert is-helpful">